Germany: Ministers propose more ambitious climate goals | DW | 05.05.2021

 The two ministers announced their plan at a last-minute press conference, a week after Germany's Constitutional Court declared the targets set in the 2019 climate protection law were unconstitutional.

-The lawmakers, both from the co-ruling center-left Social Democrats (SPD), are hoping for the proposal to be ratified by the German Cabinet next week after getting approval from Chancellor Angela Merkel's conservatives.
+The lawmakers, both with the center-left Social Democrats (SPD), are hoping for the proposal to be ratified by the German Cabinet next week after getting approval from their coalition partners, Chancellor Angela Merkel's conservatives.

 The environment minister said on Wednesday that Germany's emission levels were already 40% lower than they were in 1990, meaning that the 2030 targets would require a reduction in emissions of a further 25 percentage points.

-It is hoped that the bill will be ratified by the German Cabinet next week after getting approval from Chancellor Angela Merkel's conservatives.

-"There is agreement in the government," Schulze said at the press conference.

-Scholz, who is also vice chancellor, said that they "will be in the cabinet next week with an ambitious yet achievable climate law."
+Scholz, who is also vice chancellor, "will be in the Cabinet next week with an ambitious yet achievable climate law."

+Government spokesman Steffen Seibert said after the announcement that "those are the common goals."

 The environment minister said that the new targets would not postpone the burden of cutting emissions.